-Most clinical research in Qatar are approved and monitored by an Institutional Review Board (IRB) to ensure that the risks are reduced and are outweighed by potential benefits.
+Most clinical research in Qatar is approved and monitored by an Institutional Review Board (IRB) to ensure that the risks are reduced and are outweighed by potential benefits.
 IRBs are committees that are responsible for reviewing research in order to protect the rights and safety of people who take part in research, both before the research starts and as it proceeds.
-You should ask the sponsor or research coordinator whether the research you are thinking about joining was reviewed by an IRB.
+You can ask the sponsor or research coordinator whether the research you are thinking about joining was reviewed by an IRB.
 If the study involves drugs or devices or treatments the Minister of Public Health (MOPH) authorization is required.

 Participants are entitled to a clinical research that adheres to all legal and ethical standards.
 In addition, participants have a right to:• A clear, transparent Informed Consent process before they agree to join the research• Withdraw from the research at any point in timeThe Informed Consent process aims at answering any and all questions that might be relevant to a participant’s decision to agree or decline to join a research.